Puck Handling ... what to do, what not to do ...

 Outside of a spectacular save by a goalie, the most exciting plays in hockey tend to come from players making that little rubber disk dance as if it were being controlled by a magician.

-Focus on keeping your head up - Obviously, players can't have their heads up all the time as after all the puck is at their feet and they do need to look down on occasion to locate it.
-However, the less time a player has his head down the better off!
+Focus on keeping your head up - Obviously, players can't have their heads up all the time as, after all, the puck is at their feet, and they do need to look down on occasion to locate it.
+However, the less time a player has his head down, the better off!

 Use the puck as a deception technique - This applies mostly to one on one situations.
 When confronted with a defender and no pass option is available.
 In fact, the whole point of puck handling is to get a defender off balance by using the puck (and your body positioning or edge work) to get a defender to lean one way, so you can quickly reverse direction while the defender's momentum carries them in another direction.
 It's really that simple.
 When moving at top speed, even the slightest lean by a defender in the wrong direction gives the oncoming forward a split-second opportunity to slip past them.

-Handle the puck to buy time and space from defenders - This is one of the main uses of puckhandling and puck protection.
-Since it's hard to beat better players one on one at older levels the ability to possess the puck (with puckhandling and good edge work) to create time and space to set up opportunities for teammates is crucial.
+Handle the puck to buy time and space from defenders - This is one of the main uses of puck handling and puck protection.
+Since it's hard to beat better players one on one at older levels, the ability to possess the puck (with puckhandling and good edge work) to create time and space to set up opportunities for teammates is crucial.

 Don't overhandle the puck - The puck moves up the ice fastest when passed.
 Players today all too often think they can dance through a whole team with their deft puck handling (a theory perpetuated by social media videos).
 As I always tell my players, you may get by one of two players, but you're not getting by five players consistently.
 There is nothing more infuriating to a coach or a teammate than to watch you (over and over and over) not give up the puck.
 It makes the player and the team less effective and leads to resentment from fellow players.
-After all, they didn't come to the game to watch you be a "puck hog"
+After all, they didn't come to the game to watch you be a "puck hog."

 Don't keep your head down when carrying the puck - Re-read point 1 in Do!

-Follow us on Instagram
+Follow us on Instagram.

-Like what your reading sauce us a donation to keep us onsides!
+Like what you're reading?
+Sauce us a donation to keep us onside!